 Within the soil profile, a texture interface (abrupt change in actual pore space) creates a boundary line that affects the movement of water, air infiltration, and root growth.
 Water and air are very slow to cross a texture interface.
+[Figure 8]

 When a clayey and/or compacted soil layer (primarily small pore space) is on top of a sandy soil layer (primarily large pore space) water accumulates just above the change.
-Water is slow to leave the small pore space of the clayey soil due to the water properties of cohesion (water molecules binding to water molecules).
+Water is slow to leave the small pore space of the clayey soil due to the water properties of cohesion.